liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 exposed methods, you can leave the right side of the `=` symbol empty; to enable access to all exposed methods, specify `*`.

-Next find out how to invoke JSON Web Services.
+Read on to find out how to invoke JSON web services.

 ### Invoking JSON Web Services [](id=invoking-json-web-services-liferay-portal-6-2-dev-guide-05-en)

 How you invoke a JSON web service depends on how you pass in its parameters.
-We'll discuss how to pass in parameters below, but first let's make sure you understand how your invocation is matched to a method, especially when a service method is overloaded.
+We'll discuss how to pass in parameters below, but first you need to understand how your invocation is matched to a method, especially when a service method is overloaded.

 The general rule is that you provide the method name and *all* parameters for that service method--even if you only provide `null`.